wugawrld/oddsly/readme.md

 # Information
-The Oddsly (Sports Betting Tracker v1.0) is a Graphical User Interface designed to give users the ability to add, edit, and track sports bets, players, and teams.
+The Oddsly (Sports Betting Tracker v1.0) is group project developed for my CPSC 233 class at the University of Calgary.
+It is designed to give users the ability to add, edit, and track sports bets, players, and teams.

 ## What it does
 Functionalities of Oddsly include: